 Captain Block must have been tough as nails to come through many of the adventures he undertook.
 He started his career by sailing to Scandinavia and loading wood for deforested Spain.
 His next trading voyage was to the Mediterranean Sea and then to Indonesia.
 He also fathered five children along the way.
 He then made four voyages to the New World.
 This is all before the invention of the Sextant.

-On his forth voyage to America he sailed up the Hudson River as far as present day Albany in company of two other Dutch ships to trade for Beaver Pelts with the indigenous tribes.
+On his fourth voyage to America he sailed up the Hudson River as far as present-day Albany in the company of two other Dutch ships to trade for Beaver Pelts with the indigenous tribes.
 Beaver was in high demand in Europe.
-Upon returning to Manhattan Island a dispute over shares of the profits with another captain resulted in a mutiny and his ship “Tjger” accidently caught on fire.
+Upon returning to Manhattan Island a dispute over shares of the profits with another captain resulted in a mutiny and his ship “Tjger” accidentally caught on fire.

 On the way to Block Island he was the first European to discover the Connecticut River and sailed as far north as Enfield.
 He also ascended the Thames River, named Fishers Island after a crew member and reached Little Narragansett Bay.
 On the right side of the bay was a tree covered point he named Nap of Trees which we know today as Napatree Point which was heavily forested at the time.
 He sailed up the Pawcatuck River which he called the East River as far as Pawcatuck Rock adjacent to the present day Westerly Yacht Club.
 The name Rhode Island possibly comes from Adriaen Block and the Dutch “Rood Eylant” meaning Red Island.

 The area east of the river, today’s Westerly was called Misquamicut.
 Ownership was disputed by three different tribes, the Niantic, Pequot, and Narragansett.
 In 1614 Captain Block drew a map accurately showing Long Island Sound, Long Island, Manhattan Island, Fishers Island, Block Island and many other features of the coast.